dj707chen/sglang/studyIterations/SETUP_ENV.md

 - Mark the source root so IntelliJ sees the package (most reliable for editable installs): right-click python in the Project view → Mark Directory as → Sources Root.
-- Go to File / Reload All from Disk
+- Go to File / Reload All from Disk (If editor still displays errors, restart IntelliJ)

 That makes IntelliJ resolve sglang from the checkout directly, matching the editable install.
 (Reinstalling non-editable is not recommended — you'd lose live edits.)